 Note these restrictions can change at different times, and it may be possible to ship the following if you get proper permission beforehand.

 Get a detailed and complete list of both the prohibited and restricted items here.

-The France eCommerce market is developed, with good infrastructure and a tech savvy population, making it a good market for eCommerce businesses who are looking for cross-border expansion.
+The France eCommerce market is developed, with good infrastructure and a tech-savvy population, making it a good market for eCommerce businesses who are looking for cross-border expansion.
 Though it will be competitive, it's very possible to find your niche in France.

-A cross-border eCommerce business requires a good shipping solution, and we at Easyship provide you just that.
+A cross-border eCommerce business requires a good shipping solution, and we at Easyship provide you with just that.
 Sign up for free to find the cheapest, fastest, or best value for money courier and start shipping to France in minutes!